YongDaLi/deltahappiness/README.md

 Would you rather people laughed or cried at your funeral?

 Would you rather be single for 10 years or have three relationships in 10 years that, going into them, you knew would all end?

+Would you rather live in a country with 75% non-foreigners or a country with only 1% foreigners?

 ## already done